College Transition Courses

 READING AND WRITING FOR COLLEGE

-MAINE ADULT EDUCATION COLLEGE TRANSITIONS STUDENT SUCCESS COURSE
+MAINE ADULT EDUCATION COLLEGE TRANSITION STUDENT SUCCESS COURSE

 This course is designed to help students prepare for admission to a college program.
 In this course, students will be introduced to a variety of topics including the college application process, financial aid, time management, goal setting, learning styles, campus resources, catalog policies, critical thinking, study skills, and how to complete a college level research paper.
 Those who successfully complete this course will obtain 3 college level credits that can be transferred into the University of Maine at Augusta as an elective or Kennebec Valley Community College as 1 college level credit.
 In addition, those who successfully complete this course may be eligible for scholarship funds to pay for their first course at a college of their choice.